greengooscenario/sortInlineTable/README.md

 INFILE and OUTFILE must not be identical.

 STARTMARK: Part of the line immediately preceeding the lines to be sorted.
 ENDMARK: Part of the line immediately following the lines to be sorted.
-Defaults to LaTeX command "end{", if not given explicitly.
+Defaults to LaTeX command "_end{_", if not given explicitly.

 STARTMARK and ENDMARK are case sensitive!
 They will remain in place in the output and will not be removed.